melowntech/VtsDriving/README.md

-Unity example game where the player drives a car in landspace provided by Melown Technologies's VTS plugin.
+Unity example game where the player drives a car in landscape provided by Melown Technologies's VTS plugin.

 # Preview